-Ochiai et al. (2009) studied on the "Multi-Residue Method for Determination of 85 Pesticides in Vegetables, Fruits and Green Tea by Stir Bar Sorptive Extraction and Thermal Desorption GC MS" where they used a multi-residue method to determine five groups of 85 pesticides chlorinated, carbamate, phosphorous, pyrethroid and others - in vegetables, fruits and green tea has been developed using stir bar sorptive extraction (SBSE) coupled to thermal desorption and retention time locked (RTL) GC-MS. Pre-extraction with methanol and dilution with water prior to SBSE (60 min) were performed.
+Ochiai et al. (2009) conducted a study for the determination of 85 pesticides in Vegetables, Fruits and Green Tea by Stir Bar Sorptive Extraction and Thermal Desorption GC MS, where they used a multi-residue method to determine five groups of 85 pesticides - chlorinated, carbamate, phosphorous, pyrethroid and others - in vegetables, fruits and green tea has been developed using stir bar sorptive extraction (SBSE) coupled to thermal desorption and retention time locked (RTL) GC-MS. Preextraction with methanol and dilution with water prior to SBSE (60 min) were performed.
 Dilution of methanol extract for SBSE was examined to obtain high sensitivity and to compensate the effect of adsorption to the glass wall of extraction vessel and to sample matrix for the compounds with high log Ko/w values (e.g. pyrethroid).
 The methanol extracts were diluted twofold and fivefold, and were simultaneously SBSE-enriched.
 The two stir bars were placed in a single glass thermal desorption liner and were simultaneously desorbed.
-The versatility of the method was exhibited by its good linearity (4-100 μ g/kg, R2 >0.9900) for 66 pesticides and limit of detection (LOD: < 5 μ g/kg) for most of the analytes.
-The method enables to determine pesticides at low μ g/kg in tomato, cucumber, green soybeans, and spinach, grape and green tea.
+The versatility of the method was exhibited by its good linearity (4-100 μ g/kg, R2 >0.9900) for 66 pesticides and limit of detection (LOD: $< 5 \mu g/kg$) for most of the analytes.
+The method enables to determine pesticides at low μg/kg in tomato, cucumber, green soybeans, and spinach, grape and green tea.

-A research was carried out by Prodhan et al. (2009) on the "Quantification of Organophosphorus and Organochlorine insecticide residues from fish sample using simple GC technique" to develop the simple technique of quantification of organophosphorus and organochlorine insecticide residues from fish samples using Electron Capture Detector (ECD) and Flame Thermionic Detector (FTD) of Gas Chromatograph (GC).
-They collected sixty eight samples of fish (Rui, Shrimp and Others) from Dhaka, Khulna and Chittagong offices of Department of Fisheries including different fish export companies and supplied to Pesticide Analytical Laboratory, Entomology Division, Bangladesh Agricultural Research Institute, Gazipur.
+Prodhan et al. (2009) undertook a research on the "Quantification of Organophosphorus and Organochlorine insecticide residues from fish sample using simple GC technique" to develop a simple technique for the quantification of organophosphorus and organochlorine insecticide residues from fish samples using

+Gas Chromatograph (GC) couple to Electron Capture Detector (ECD) and Flame Thermionic Detector (FTD).
+They collected sixty eight samples of fish (Rui, Shrimp & Others) from Dhaka, Khulna and Chittagong and carried to the Pesticide Analytical Laboratory, Entomology Division, Bangladesh Agricultural Research Institute, Gazipur.
 They extracted and prepared all samples for injection using the standard protocols for residue analyses during August, 2008 to July, 2009.
 They also injected all samples in GC-ECD for the determination of organochlorine insecticides and in GC-FTD for the determination of organophosphorus insecticides.
 Their results revealed that among 68 samples, 13 had insecticide residues.
 For Dhaka, of six samples 1 had DDT residue.
 The level of detected residue was 0.28 ppm.
 For Chittagong, out of 23 samples 3 had Diazinon residue.
-The range of detected residuewas 0.03-0.120 ppm.
+The range of detected residue was 0.03-0.120 ppm.
 For Khulna, of 39 samples 9 had Diazinon residue.
 They found the range of detected residue was 0.04-0.205 ppm.
-Considering the average body weight (50 kg/person), 4 samples contained residues above ADI (Acceptable Daily Intake).
+Considering the average body weight (50 kg/person), 4 samples contained residues above MRL.

-Yamagami et al. (2009) undertook a research to determine five groups of 85 pesticideschlorinated, carbamate, phosphorous, pyrethroid and others - in vegetables, fruits and green tea using stir bar sorptive extraction (SBSE) coupled to thermal desorption and retention time locked (RTL) GC-MS. They found the residual limit between 4-100 μ g/kg for 66 pesticides.
+Yamagami et al. (2009) undertook a research to determine five groups of 85 pesticides- chlorinated, carbamate, phosphorous, pyrethroid and others - in vegetables, fruits and green tea using stir bar sorptive extraction (SBSE) coupled to thermal desorption and retention time locked (RTL) GC-MS. They found the residual limit between 4-100 μ g/kg for 66 pesticides.